jruyi/thrift-gradle-plugin/README.md

 ### Default Behaviors

-When JavaPlugin is applied, generator 'java' will be created and the generated java code will be added to java source automatically.
+When JavaPlugin is applied, generator 'java' will be created and the generated java code will be added to Java source automatically.

 ## License